The Wylde Center offers unique camp experiences to families in and around the Decatur area.

 Our camps are led by two highly trained Wylde Center educators.
 Cumulatively, our education team has over 40 years of experience teaching and leading outdoor education programs in areas such as science, agriculture, history, art and language arts.
 With the wealth of knowledge and diversity of backgrounds on our team, there is truly something for every camper!

-At the end of each week during our summer and fall camps, your camper will have the opportunity to explore one of the other green spaces we manage in the area.
-They will get behind-the-scenes access to all the fun that site has to offer, playing games, exploring nature, and making S’mores around a camp fire.
+At the end of each week during our summer and fall camps, your camper will have the opportunity to explore Hawk Hollow, just one of 5 green spaces the Wylde Center manages.
+They will get behind-the-scenes access to all the fun that site has to offer including, playing games, exploring the creek, visiting the Hobbit Houses, making S’mores around a campfire and optional water fight.

-Camp registration is first come first serve, and there is a 16 camper limit to maintain a low camper to educator ratio.
+Camp registration is first come, first served, and there is a 16 camper limit to maintain a low camper to educator ratio.
 Spots fill up quickly, so register soon!

-Questions should be directed to Charlee, Lead Educator: email@example.com
+Questions should be directed to Sarah Dasher, Education Director: firstname.lastname@example.org

 Farm to School Manager